ZiyadBoshima/Mantis/README.md

 ```
 ### Configure the .env file

-1. Create a MySQL database for your project.
+1. Create a Supabase database for your project.
 2. Copy the .env.example file to .env and update the database connection details.

 ```bash